jundalisay/superb/content/en/superphysics/principles/chapter-07c.md

 - Animosity
 - War
 - Isolation
+- Selling
+- Leaving
+- Divorce or Breaking up
+- etc

 ### Usefulness of Combinative and Separative

-All the operations of the mind, through the intellect and feelings, thus fall into those two categories.
+All the operations of thinking and feeling<!-- mind, through the intellect and feelings, --> thus fall into those 2 categories.
 This categorization is very useful for understanding the root cause of mental problems.

 For example, Modern psychology detaches the intellect from the heart when dealing with memory problems such as dementia or Alzheimer's.
 This makes its cause unknown.

 However, with our combined model, we point out that intellectual memory loss is separative action of the mind, as forgetting.
 The solution is to counteract this intellectual separative action with a combinative feeling action (since feelings are superior to intellect).

 This manifests as people having better social bonds.
 This is why positive social interaction is essential to avoid Alzheimer's and other mental diseases.

 This categorization system also works for Physics as artificial intelligence or AI.

 For example, Physicists are unable to create real AI because they neglect the feeling aspect.
 We solve this by adding social interaction data as part of the training data for our proposed Artificial Sentience system called ISAIAH.